 That means you can go and grab something tasty without having to venture far.

-We’ve rounded up a list of 10 restaurants all within walking distance of the International cruise pier located just south of Cozumel’s main city.
+We’ve rounded up a list of restaurants all within the port areas of the main terminals of Cozumel.
 These restaurants are nearly in the shadow of the cruise ships.